biodicee/traitsyndromes/README.md

 For running simulations, create a copy of that file in a subfolder of 'simresults', and edit the file accordingly.
 Pay particular attention to edit

-- target folder
+- target directory for output
 - simulation title
 - target parameters
 - set climate to `constant` or `change` scenario

 ### Simulation Results